 SECTION XX101 GENERAL

 XX101.1 Scope.
-Multiplex buildings meeting the following conditions may be designed in accordance with the International Residential Code as modified by this appendix:
+Multiplex buildings meeting the following conditions are permitted to be designed in accordance with the International Residential Code as modified by this appendix.
+Multiplex buildings are subject to all of the following conditions:

 There shall be no interior stairs or corridors, except when located completely within an individual dwelling unit.

-Residential (apartment) use only, with no common-use areas.
+Use of [any portion of] the building is limited to residential (apartment) use only, with no common-use areas.

 The total floor area of the building shall not exceed 8,000 square feet.

-Shall not exceed 3 stories above grade plane and shall not exceed 60 feet in height.
+The building shall not exceed 3 stories above grade plane and shall not exceed 60 feet in height.

 Exception.
 Mezzanines and lofts are permitted in accordance with sections R314 and R315.

-Any multiplex building not meeting all of the above conditions shall be designed in accordance with the International Building Code.
+A multiplex building not complying with all of the above conditions shall be designed in accordance with the International Building Code.
 Unless otherwise specified, multiplex buildings designed using this appendix shall comply with the provisions of the International Fire Code for Group R- 2 (apartment) occupancies.
 For provisions, methods, or materials that are not provided herein, they shall be evaluated in accordance with the International Building Code for Group R-2 (apartment) occupancies.

 XX101.2 Modifications.
-Local jurisdictions may amend or supplement the provisions of this appendix following the procedure outlined in WAC 51-04-035 to address regional needs or hazards, subject to consistency with the intent of the IRC.
+Local jurisdictions are permitted to amend or supplement the provisions of this appendix following the procedure outlined in WAC 51-04-035 to address regional needs or hazards, subject to consistency with the intent of the IRC.

 SECTION XX103